ZotyDev/GameEngine/README.md

 | [spdlog](https://github.com/gabime/spdlog)         | [MIT License](https://github.com/gabime/spdlog/blob/v1.x/LICENSE)             |
 | [yaml-cpp](https://github.com/jbeder/yaml-cpp)     | [MIT License](https://github.com/jbeder/yaml-cpp/blob/master/LICENSE)         |

-Currently, Unname Engine does not have a license, which means you are better not using the source code until it gets a proper license.
+Currently, UnnamedEngine does not have a license, which means you are better not using the source code until it gets a proper license.

 ### Thanks